OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-19.md

 ## Leviticus 19:31

-Do not turn to mediums or seek out spiritists, for you will be defiled by them.
+Do not turn to those who claim to communicate with spirits or seek out those who consult the dead, for you will be defiled by them.
 I am the Lord your God.

 ## Leviticus 19:32